atticusdrex/oral-quals-repo/README.md

 * NARGP: Nonlinear autoregressive Gaussian Process.
 * Hyperkriging: A novel method that incorporates all low-fidelity function evaluations as features to predict the high-fidelity output.

+**Example Notebook**

+The `TestNotebook.ipynb` file was used to create the visuals generated in the written documentation and features example usage of the `gaussianprocess` package and the `multifitoolbox` package.